SeanSoraghan/Feature-Extractor/README.md

 The harmonic features are still in development - there should be an updated (working) version coming very soon.

-F0 Estimation (0 - 1) - a very crude estimation of the fundamental frequency.
-It is currently normalised between C0 (16.35Hz) and B8
+F0 Estimation (Pitch, 0 - 1) - a very crude estimation of the fundamental frequency.
+It is currently normalised between 0 and 20000 Hz
-                        (7902.13Hz).

 Harmonic Energy Ratio (HER) - an estimation of how much harmonic energy there is in the signal.
 Again, it's a crude estimate.
 This
                               could be used as an indication of how 'out of tune' or 'detuned' the audio is.
 It will also be high in